MyStreetHealth — back to home mystreethealth.com | Telehealth Buprenorphine Care

 This is not a self-start guide.

-Call 911 for trouble breathing, chest pain, confusion, fainting, repeated vomiting, severe dehydration, suicidal thoughts, or inability to stay awake.
+Call 911 or go to the emergency room for trouble breathing, chest pain, confusion, fainting, repeated vomiting, severe dehydration, suicidal thoughts, severe sedation, or inability to stay awake.

 1